BGZStephen/coding-with-stephen-js-challenges/challenges/basics/get-even-index-items-from-an-array/instructions.md

-# Sort an array of numbers
+# Get even index items from an array

 The challenge is to complete the function `getEvenIndexItems`, this function should take an array of items, returning all items at even indeces.

 If there are no items within the array, simply return an array.

-Fill in the code between the curly braces `{ }` with the code required..
+Fill in the code between the curly braces `{ }` with the code required.

 Once you're happy, try running the tests with `npm run test challenges/basics/get-even-index-items-from-an-array/get-even-index-items-from-an-array.test.js`, if you're all done, you should get a total of 3 passing tests.